coolwoc/yandexMapbox/README.md

 NgxMapboxGl: 3.1.0
 Yandex-Predictions: Search limited to TR_tr ('Turkey').

-This project is a prove of test using the about dependecies and technologies.
+This is a proof of concept

 ## TODO